ryanzec/coding-standards/README.md

 ### Braces

-Opening braces MUST be at the end of the first line of the block statement.
+Opening braces must be at the end of the first line of the block statement.

 ```scss
 /* good */